A Variable can be considered a customizable property control added to your components to customize the look and feel of your component’s instance.

 Therefore, if you want to use an instance of your component elsewhere in your design, you may require a slightly different hover state with a different border-color.

-Editing a Variable
+Editing a Variable from the overview

 The Variables overview will present all the Variables that have been created for the currently selected component.